zzq1015/youtube-accel/README.md

 The steps above will locate the issue of why your YouTube buffers.
 Depending on the result, you either complain to/switch your ISP or re-configure your network.

-TODO: How to convert YouTube host name `sn-xxxxx` to read server ID
+TODO: How to convert YouTube host name `sn-xxxxx` to real server ID